The Soul of Molam (6) – Turning the music scene upside down, new Isaan singers find their voice - The Isaan Record

 “The lyrics are not as sad, or even if they are, they are in a fun way,” Panis notes.
 “The songs talk about the lives of the Isaan people in the countryside.
 In some songs, the lyrics reflect the pride of being from rural Isaan.”

-“In ‘Oh La No’ by Kong Huayrai, the lyrics go ‘take your blood sample, it’d show Lao through and through’,” Paris says.
+“In ‘Oh La No’ by Kong Huayrai, the lyrics go ‘take your blood sample, it’d show Lao through and through’,” Panis says.
 “The songs also tell you that being Isaan-born means going to village festivals with molam gigs, eating lap, raw meat, still remembering the country way of life.
 It’s a recital of their own culture with a degree of pride.”

 Apart from a new focus in the lyrics, the composition and instruments have also changed.
 Older songs of the genre and molam klon used mainly traditional Isaan instruments like the khaen, phin, and flute.
 But present-day Isaan music also includes the sound of guitars, violins, and pianos, adding a more modern flavor.